Bulk viscosity coefficients due to phonons and kaons in superfluid color-flavor locked quark matter: Bulk viscosity coefficients in a relativistic superfluid

 In this article we will only be interested in the three bulk viscosity coefficients, which modify the equilibrium hydrodynamical equations.
 For purposes of interpretation of these coefficients, and for the explicit computations in the remaining part of this article, we can see them as follows.
 The friction forces due to the bulk viscosities can be understood as modifications, with respect to their equilibrium values, in the main driving forces acting on the normal and superfluid components.
 These forces are given by the gradients of the pressure $P$ and the chemical potential $\mu$, respectively.
 One can write \ba P &=& \bar P + \delta P = \bar P - \zeta_1 \,\partial_\mu (V^2 w^\mu) -\zeta_2 \, \partial_\mu u^\mu\,, \\ \mu &=& \bar \mu + \delta \mu = \bar \mu - \zeta_3 \, \partial_\mu (V^2 w^\mu) -\zeta_4 \,\partial_\mu u^\mu \, , \ea where $\bar P$ and $\bar \mu$ are the equilibrium pressure and chemical potential, respectively.
 According to the Onsager symmetry principle, the coefficients should satisfy $\zeta_1 = \zeta_4$, so that in fact there are only three independent coefficients.
 It is also important to stress that the requirement of positive entropy production imposes that $\zeta_2, \zeta_3$ should be positive and that $\zeta_ 1^2 \leq \zeta_2 \zeta_3$ ~\cite{Gusakov:2007px}.
 While $\zeta_2$ has the same meaning as the one that occurs in a normal fluid, $\zeta_1$ and $\zeta_3$ refer to dissipation that occurs when the superfluid counterflow is not incompressible.

 The expressions given in Eqs.~(\ref{Inter-bulksP},\ref{Inter-bulksmu}) are interesting, as they show us that in order to compute the different viscosity coefficients we will simply have to evaluate the modifications of both the pressure and chemical potential when the system leaves the equilibrium configuration.
 This is what we will do in the remaining part of this article for the CFL phase, using this hydrodynamical formulation, where $n_q^\mu$ is the quark current, and $\mu$ the quark chemical potential.
+In that case the parameter $V^2$ can be computed using a Ginzburg-Landau formalism, see Ref.~\cite{Iida:2002ev} for the computation of $V$ for the CFL superfluid.